Burger King worker shot and killed over food wait time, police say

 The victim was identified as 22-year-old Desmond Armond Joshua Jr., who had only recently begun working at the restaurant.

-The Orlando Sentinel reported that the Saturday night shooting followed a confrontation between Joshua and a woman over the length of time it took for a drive-through food order to be completed.
+The Orlando Sentinel reported that the Saturday night shooting followed a confrontation between Joshua and a woman over the length of time it took for a drive-thru food order to be completed.

 The woman was refunded her money, then left and returned with Rodriguez Tormes, authorities said.
 After a scuffle, deputies say Joshua was shot in the parking lot and later died at a hospital.